m7a/bo-blake3-ada/README.md

    +-- sample/
    |    +-- blake3hello.adb
    |    +-- build.xml
-   |
   ...
 ~~~

-Compilation and invocation than have to account for the library not being
+Compilation and invocation then have to account for the library not being
 installed as follows:

 	gnatmake -o blake3hello blake3hello.adb -aO../lib -aI../lib -largs -lblake3